programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 ------------

-This lesson introduces graph databases and how to query them using SPARQL (pronounced "sparkle", a recursive acronym for SPARQL Protocol and RDF Query Language).
+This lesson introduces graph databases and how to query them using SPARQL (pronounced "sparkle", an acronym for SPARQL Protocol and RDF Query Language).

 # Graph Databases, RDF, and Linked Open Data